Damilola Sunday Olawuyi: Education

-Research and honours
+Research

 Olawuyi's research interest focuses on sustainable development, with expertise in petroleum, natural resources, energy, environment, and agricultural law.
 Since he became a full professor, he has supervised several undergraduate and postgraduate students.
 He had published several scholarly articles in reputable academic journal as well as conference abstracts and monograph.
 Olawuyi has published close to a hundred articles, book chapters and books on petroleum law, energy and international environmental law.
 His most recent book publications include Environmental Law in Arab States (Oxford University Press, 2022), Local Content and Sustainable Development in Global Energy Markets (Cambridge University Press, 2021), Climate Change Law and Policy in the MENA Region (Routledge, 2021), The Human Rights-Based Approach to Carbon Finance (Cambridge University Press, 2016) and Extractives Industry Law in Africa (Springer, 2018).

 Olawuyi has received numerous awards and fellowships.
 He is a member of several national and international professional bodies including the Academic Advisory Group of the International Bar Association.

 In 2018, Olawuyi was appointed as an expert member of the Federal Technical Committee on National Oil Spill Detection and Response Agency Bill, Committee on Environment and Habitat, Federal House of Representatives, Government of Nigeria, Abuja.
 Olawuyi is a regular media commentator on all aspects of natural resources, energy, and environmental law.